jkusita/MIT-6.0001-Projects/README.md

 # MIT-6.0001-Projects
-Project I built for the course excercises and challenges.
+Projects that I built for the course's excercises and challenges.